benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 Things like drain hose, insulated icepod lid, extended warranty, and floating thermometer are extras.

-<h2 id="benefits">Benefits of Ice Baths</h2>

-Ice baths are amazing for your health.

-It helps you recover from tough workouts.
-Just went for a run or a challenging workout and want to avoid feeling broken the next day?
-Take an ice bath.

-It provides lasting energy.
-Ready to finally put coffee aside?
-Replace your morning coffee with an ice bath.
-You’ll be energized and ready to take on the day.

-It sets your mood right.
-If you’re having a bad day or can’t seem to wake up, take an ice bath.

-It teaches you to handle stress.
-Cold therapy is hard.
-When you hit the cold water, the physiological response is dramatic.
-Everything in your body tells you to flee.
-Then you learn to relax.
-And that transfers to other areas of your life.
-You’ll quickly get back to a calm state in times of uncertainty.

-Is this proven?
-Does it work?
-The research is still young.
-But it’s enough to take an ice bath to understand there’s nothing like it.
-You’ll feel amazing.
-Rejuvenated.
-Happy.
-Energized.
-I haven’t met one person that has tried ice baths and wouldn’t do it again.
-It has a tremendous impact on your physiology and on your psyche.

-[ graphic ]

 <h2 id="faq">FAQ</h2>

 <h3 id="how-much-water">How much water do I need?</h3>